Icehawk78/Kardashev/Errata.md

 Choose an uncolonized planet tile, adjacent to a tile occupied by your fleet and/or colony.
 Flip the tile over to diplay the destroyed planet side.
 Collect all matching resources.

 **Accretion Device** *Your scientists have developed a device capable of creating an entire habitable planet in the dead of space.*
 Choose a destroyed planet tile adjacent to a tile occupied by your fleet and/or colony.
-Spend a resource and place the matching terraform marker on the tile.
+Spend a resource and place the matching terraform symbol on the tile.
 You may choose any resource to place the military symbol.

 **Fuel Efficiency** *You have developed engines with a clean burn, capable of consuming less fuel than before.*
 Your move action costs 1 less ⚛ than it would typically take (no less than 0).
 For example, if you were to move a level 1 fleet 4 tiles, pay 1 ⚛ instead of 2 ⚛.
 All other move rules apply.

-**Boosters** *Your shipbuilders have developed a technology capable of producing extreme speed.*
+**Boosters** *Your shipbuilders have developed a technology capable of producing an energy burst to double your speed.*
 When you move your fleet, you may move up to twice as far for no additional cost.
-(Fuel efficiency will reduce this cost by 1⚛.)
 All other move rules apply.

 **Salvage Drone** *You have developed a drone capable of extracting resources from your target.
 The drones are fragile, so be sure to distract their military.*
 When you fail an attack against an opponent's colony and are forced to retreat, your opponent must give you 3 resouces of their choice, from their supply.
 This may be used in combination with other drone technology.